 Some notable ventures in her journey include experiences as a student at Berklee, where she enjoyed the guidance of world class musicians and educators such as Luciana Souza, Vuk Kulenovich, Hal Crook, Ed Tomasi, among others.
 After graduating, she moved to Washington, D.C., finding employment as a composer for radio, television, and political ads.
 She won several Addy Awards for compositional excellence, ran her own music production company, JAM – JustAddMusic, and had her work published and released internationally by the German publisher SONOTON.

-Carmen moved to Boulder, Colorado in 2005, and for the first time since leaving Brazil, felt she had found a place to call home.
-And embrace her new home she did – Carmen sold her music production company in DC, bought a condo, enrolled in a masters program at University of Colorado, started a piano lesson studio, and began writing music that felt expressive and meaningful to her - unrelated to selling products or political candidates.
+Carmen moved to Boulder, Colorado in 2005, and for the first time since leaving Brazil, felt she had found a second home.
+And embrace her new home she did – Carmen enrolled in a masters program at University of Colorado, opened a piano teaching studio, and began writing music that felt expressive and meaningful to her - unrelated to selling products or political candidates.
 In return, Boulder offered its breathtaking natural treasures, a refreshing spiritual, health-centered culture, and exceptionally inspiring musical friendships.

-Carmen Sandim holds a B.A. in Film Scoring from Berklee College of Music, and a M.M. in Jazz Performance and Pedagogy from CU Boulder, she currently teaches at Naropa University, Metropolitan State University of Denver, and University of Colorado Denver.
+Carmen Sandim holds a B.M. in Film Scoring from Berklee College of Music, and a M.M. in Jazz Performance and Pedagogy from CU Boulder, she currently teaches at University of Colorado Boulder, University of Colorado Denver, and Metropolitan State University of Denver.